decentraland/unity-renderer/browser-interface/README.md

     make watch

 The make process will take a while.
-When its finished, you can start debugging the browser's explorer by going to http://localhost:8080/
+When its finished, you can start debugging the browser's explorer by going to http://localhost:8080/ (or http://localhost:8080/?ENABLE_WEB3 if web3 log in is needed)

 ### Run browser interface tests